fredericGette/Lumia520/content/power/pulse_generator/README.md

 The capacitor is slowy charged and discharged through the resistor.
 The charge and the discharge phases are piloted by the inverted Schmitt trigger.

+> [!NOTE]
+> As one leg of the capacitor is grounded, we can use an polarized electrolytic capacitor.

 ## The binary counter

 The oscillator delivers a periodic signal in the second range; to get a period in the hour range, we use one or two binary counters in series.